skryl/nike/README.md

 ## Caching

+Caching is enabled by default due to the slowness of the API and the large data set sizes.

 Toggle caching during client initialization

-    $ c = Nike::Client.new('your_email', 'your_password', caching: true)
+    $ c = Nike::Client.new('your_email', 'your_password', caching: false)

 Toggle caching after client initialization

     $ c.caching = false

-Perform the HTTP request for a particular call even if caching is enabled.
+Force the request for a particular data set even if caching is enabled.
 This will have the side-effect of refreshing the cache.

     $ c.activities!

+    $ c.activity!(12345)

 ## Contributing